 Can you prove that all ravens are black?

 I have to include this one because this is a theme very close to my own heart!
-In the scientific world, and indeed in all kinds of other worlds such as politics, history, religion and conspiracy theories, questions of proof and fact are key to many of the arguments raised and the evidence presented in support of the arguments.
+In the scientific world, and indeed in all kinds of other worlds such as politics, history, and religion, and even the rather obscure world of conspiracy theories, questions of proof and fact are key to many of the arguments raised and the evidence presented in support of those arguments.
 'Proof' and 'fact' mean different things to different people according to their own standpoint and the agenda they are arguing on.

 Ravens are big birds which are black - it's a fact.
 Or is it?
 How do we define a fact?
 Perhaps we can only call something a fact if we can prove it to be so.
 But then how do we define a proof?
-Maybe one raven in a million is white.
-Maybe no one has ever seen a white raven, but that doesn't mean they don't exist, merely that they haven't yet been seen to exist.
-Do we have to simultaneously spy on every single square metre of the planet just to be absolutely certain that no ravens other than black ravens exist?
-If we have to do this - clearly an impossibility - then are we saying that it's impossible to prove this as a fact?
+Maybe one raven in a million is white (think albino ravens).
+Maybe no one has ever seen a white raven, but that doesn't mean they don't exist, merely that they haven't yet been seen to exist!
+Do we have to simultaneously spy on every single square metre of the planet just to be absolutely certain that no ravens other than black ones exist?
+If we have to do this - clearly an impossibility - then are we really saying that it's impossible to prove this as a fact?
 If that is the case, do the words 'proof' and 'fact' have any meaning at all?
 Can anything be proven absolutely 100%?
-Or should we accept a more lenient definition of 'proof' and 'fact' such as the judicial courts' definition of 'beyond reasonable doubt?'
+If not, should we accept a more lenient definition of 'proof' and 'fact' such as the judicial courts' definition of 'beyond reasonable doubt?'

-Setting aside the question of proof, let's suppose there is one white raven somewhere in the world (think albino birds).
-Can we nevertheless reasonably describe ravens as black birds, or do we have to be precise and say that 99.9% of ravens are black birds?
+Setting aside the question of proof, let's suppose there is one white raven somewhere in the world.
+Can we nevertheless reasonably describe ravens as black birds, or do we have to be precise and say that only 99.9% of ravens are black birds?

-Understanding the significance of these concepts and how literally or loosely they are applied by someone in support of a theory, is all important when it comes to assessing their credibility.
+Understanding the significance of these concepts and how literally or how loosely they are applied by someone in support of a theory, is all important when it comes to assessing their credibility.
 Should their facts and proofs be questioned?
-Too often whether or not we accept them seems to depend more on whether their theory suits our own prejudices, than on whether they actually have a basis of evidence behind them.
+Too often whether or not we accept them seems to depend more on whether or not the theory suits our own prejudices, and less on whether they actually have a basis of evidence behind them.
 It should not be that way.

 N.B: If all ravens are black, are they also all colourless?
 Well, we've already travelled far too far down that road, so I think we'll stop here.
 I hope I've made my point!